Komrod/captn/README.md

 # captn

-Easy web server production deployment
+Easy web server deployment

 ## TODO

+- create shell script in cache directory
-- extend script actions from default captn actions
+- extend script actions from default captn json script
+- include files in shell script
+- change "temp" to "cache"
 - have "use_" variables instead of "skip_"
 - optional choose bash command in captn config
 - optional choose ssh command in captn config
 - optional generate archive in remote in script config
 - optional generate changelog in captn config
-- command "explain"
+- command line "explain"
+- command line "diagnose"
+- make a changelog action
-- command line to return script / build script
+- command line "build" to return script (-o) or write script
-- change "run" command to "deploy" command
 - Continue on error command option
-- if in command option
+- "if" in command option
 - pass program parameters to script
+- bug: captn list dont show complete script name
+- captn list must only show .json files
 - cli "-y" option to say yes to everything in batch mode
 - function to ask a response on a selected list
 - generate and store the diff of the code
-- optional generate difflog in captn config
+- optional generate changelog in captn config
 - console show default answer when pressing enter in captn_ask
 - dont delete the cloned repository of the script
 - make an action to clean everything, even the cloned directory